Why the battle for Mosul matters in the fight against ISIS

 But doling out power and territory to different groups will no doubt be complicated.

-Until 2014, when ISIS gained control of Mosul, the city was considered the center of the Assyrian Church of the East, as it houses the tombs of several old testament prophets, including Johan.
+Until 2014, when ISIS gained control of Mosul, the city was considered the center of the Assyrian Church of the East, as it houses the tombs of several old testament prophets, including Jonah.
 Many of these historic sites have since been destroyed and the Christians killed or chased out.